paynl/woocommerce-plugin/readme.txt

 * Handling of DENIED status fixed
 = 2.3.5 =
 * Added payment method 'Pay by phone'
-* Fixed a problem where a payment method could not be disabled, when first disabled in the pay.nl admin
+* Fixed a problem where a payment method could not be disabled, when first disabled in the PAY. admin
 * Fixed a problem with ipv6 addresses
 = 2.3.4 =
 * Updated the way the ip address is fetched, in case a loadbalancer or proxy is used